Cyst Removal

 What’s the Difference Between a Cyst and a Tumor?

-• A cyst is a sac of tissue filled with another substance, such as air or fluid.
-Tumors are solid masses of tissue.
+A cyst is a sac of tissue filled with another substance, such as air or fluid, while tumors are solid masses of tissue.
+While both cysts and tumors can form anywhere on the body, cysts are tender and can be moved easily while tumors tend to grow quickly and are firm to the touch.

 What Causes Cysts to Form?